 By the end of the fall semester the ITRC is required to submit its employment recommendation, along with copies of all evaluation forms and appropriate substantiating documents to the Vice President for Academic Services.
-The recommendation shall be based upon the unanimous opinion of the committee.
-If there is a difference of opinion among members of the committee, the recommendation of the majority shall be submitted.
-The committee member in the minority, may, if s/he chooses, submit a letter of objection with supporting documentation.
+The recommendation shall be based upon majority vote of the committee.
+The committee member in the minority, may, if they choose, submit a letter of objection with supporting documentation.

 In cases where the candidate received a satisfactory or exceptional evaluation in the fall semester there is generally little action to take during the spring semester except for the administration of student evaluations.
-However, in cases where the candidate received a remediation plan during the fall semester there will be additional activities during the spring semester.
+However, in cases where the candidate received a remediation plan during the fall semester there will be additional activities during the spring semester, which are set forth in the following sections.